aws/amazon-sagemaker-examples/   ml_ops/sm-datazone_import/README.md

 ### Potential errors and workarounds

-**Cannot view ML assets in SageMaker Studio**
+**Cannot view ML assets in SageMaker Studio, missing "Assets" tab**

 Make sure that the execution role that is attached to the SageMaker User in the attached domain has ListTags attached as a permissions policy to the role.
 A simple workaround is to attach AmazonSageMakerCanvasFullAccess policy which contains this permission.
 Without it - you will not be able to view the Assets tab in the Studio UI.
-Expected error in the UI inspect:
+If you were to inspect the network UI, you would see the following error:
 ```
 User: arn:aws:sts::789706018617:assumed-role/AmazonSageMaker-ExecutionRole-20241127T120959/SageMaker is not authorized to
 perform: sagemaker:ListTags on resource: arn:aws:sagemaker:us-east-1:789706018617:domain/d-qy9jzu4s7q0y because no
 identity-based policy allows the sagemaker:ListTags action
 ```

-**Able to view assets in sidebar, but page is not loading.**
+**Able to view assets in sidebar, but page is not loading**

-If you are able to view the assets - but are getting a There was a problem when loading subscriptions error in the page where your ML assets should be - ensure that the SageMaker Execution role tied to this SageMaker user has AmazonDataZoneFullAccess or a more limited AmazonDataZoneFullUserAccess attached to it.
+If you are able to view the assets - but are getting a `There was a problem when loading subscriptions` error in the page where your ML assets should be - ensure that the SageMaker Execution role tied to this SageMaker user has permissions.
+We can use the provided /resources/DatazoneUserPolicy.json or a more limited version of what is included in AmazonDataZoneFullUserAccess attached to it.

-**DataZone portal is not showing a generated action-link for user.**
+**DataZone portal is not showing a generated action-link for user**

 If you are attempting to create ProjectB using a subset of users B under created environment B - make sure. that you use a separate federation role when the _associate_fed_role action is called.
 This is required or else the association will fail and thus the subsequent call to create_environment_action will fail with the following error.
 See `../resources` for sample permissions and trust policies for the federation role.
 Be sure to fill in your SageMaker Domain Id.